- 1 Top 7 Best Microscopes Compared

 This microscope offers a high magnification of 2500x, which allows you to observe your object in great detail, especially for use in a laboratory.
 The AmScope features a binocular head that can be adjusted between 53 to 77mm for convenience and easy use for each person.
 This feature also considers people’s different eye strengths and makes it a suitable purchase for almost anyone.

 Let’s not forget about the 1.3mp digital camera included with this microscope.
 You can connect this camera to almost any computer and capture images or even stream live videos, making it a perfect purchase for professionals such as lecturers using in a classroom setting.
+There’s also the Radical 2500x High Power LED Cordless Microscope that comes with three rechargeable AA batteries.
+This glass optical system has a moveable Abbe condenser with an iris diaphragm and 3D mechanical stage, and 25 biological prepared slides are included.

 #4 SkyBasic LCD Digital Microscope